jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 <img width="600" src="https://github.com/jeffqchen/Diamond-Monster-3D-VRAM-Expansion/assets/25773768/6a78ae95-489d-4c7f-a864-04bf8df0e8be">

 The adapter boards have castellated holes to solder to the EDO RAM chip footprints on the main board.
 The female pin header is a 2x20 1.27mm pitched double-row SMD one.
 I made a cutout for the pin header to be mounted from the bottom of the board.
-This is to adapt to a more appropreate height, as well as making sure the adapter can't be easily ripped off of the adapter board when installing & removing RAM modules.
+This is to adapt to a more appropriate height, as well as making sure the adapter can't be easily ripped off of the adapter board when installing & removing RAM modules.

 <img width="600" src="https://github.com/jeffqchen/Diamond-Monster-3D-VRAM-Expansion/assets/25773768/472ba2db-8931-4ce2-8bc3-ea0ea687fb51">